-With a population reaching 1.347 billion, India is considered the second most densely populated country in the world.
+With a population reaching 1.37 billion, India is considered the twenty-eighth most densely populated country in the world.
 This sheer number guarantees that the country holds so much potential and can provide a lot of opportunities for both foreign enterprises and local startups alike.

 This article will discuss India’s digital marketing environment, industry challenges and opportunities, successful campaigns, as well as the best possible ways on how to reach the Indian audience.